Nick Moorcroft: Film career

-Filming commenced on Fisherman's Friends (film) on 30 April 2018 on location in Port Isaac, Cornwall and London for five weeks.
+Filming commenced on Fisherman's Friends on 30 April 2018 on location in Port Isaac, Cornwall and London for five weeks.
 All members of the band have cameos in the film and worked as consultants on the film.
-The film was a box office hit in the UK and was released on 503 screens on 15 March 2019 and debuted at #2 in the UK Box office chart, grossing $1,534,908 in its opening weekend behind global box office phenomenon Captain Marvel.
-The film was #3 in its second weekend taking $1,285,332.
-The film was #4 in its third weekend taking $820,293.
+The film was a box office hit in the UK and was released on 503 screens on 15 March 2019 and debuted at No. 2 in the UK Box office chart, grossing $1,534,908 in its opening weekend behind global box office phenomenon Captain Marvel.
+The film was No. 3 in its second weekend taking $1,285,332.
+The film was No. 4 in its third weekend taking $820,293.
 As of Friday 19 May 2021, the film had grossed $12,553,041.

 A French remake of Finding Your Feet based on the original screenplay written by Nick Moorcroft & Meg Leonard started shooting in Paris, France, on 10 August 2020.
-The film, entitled "Alors On Danse" was directed, adapted by and stars Michèle Laroque and will be theatrically released by UGC nationwide in France on 22 January 2022.
-The film features an all-star French cast including Thierry Lhermitte, Isabelle Nanty and Jean-Hugues Anglade.
+The film, entitled "Alors on Danse" was directed, adapted by and stars Michèle Laroque and was theatrically released by UGC nationwide in France on 22 January 2022.
+The film featured an all-star French cast including Thierry Lhermitte, Isabelle Nanty and Jean-Hugues Anglade.

-On 22 September 2020, it was announced by the worlds press, that Moorcroft and his partners Meg Leonard and James Spring had purchased the film rights to produce a biopic about British hero Captain Tom Moore who raised over £40 Million for the NHS throughout the COVID-19 pandemic.
-The film is due to go into production in 2021 with a 2022 global theatrical release date.

-On 11 March 2021, Flying Fish Productions, a new film company founded by Moorcroft, Meg Leonard and James Spring, signed a 3 year distribution deal with Entertainment Film Distributors.
+On 11 March 2021, Flying Fish Productions, a new film company founded by Moorcroft, Meg Leonard and James Spring, signed a 3-year distribution deal with Entertainment Film Distributors.

 On 7 April 2021, Moorcroft co-wrote, co-directed and executive produced Fisherman's Friends: One and All, the sequel to Fisherman's Friends with his partner, Meg Leonard.
 Principal photography on the film started on 7 April 2021 on location in Port Isaac, Cornwall and London for six weeks.
 The film starred James Purefoy, David Hayman, Dave Johns, Sam Swainsbury, Maggie Steed, Jade Anouka, Ramon Tikaram and Irish singer-songwriter Imelda May making her acting debut.

+As of September 2025, Moorcroft is working on a film about autistic youth boxer Billy Long Jr. and his father, who opened a boxing gym to help disaffected young people in Chelmsford.